Ezzelden5/netfliex-90s-movies-analysis/README.md

 # netfliex-90s-movies-analysis
 An exploratory data analysis (EDA) of the Netflix dataset, with a special focus on movies released in the 1990s.
 This project delves into trends, genres and characteristics of nostalgic cinema to uncover insights from that iconic decade

+# netfliex-90s-movies-analysis
+An exploratory data analysis (EDA) of the Netflix dataset, with a special focus on movies released in the 1990s.
+This project delves into trends, genres and characteristics of nostalgic cinema to unco[...]

 # Analysis of 1990s Movies on Netflix

 <p align="center">